48302-DiogoJesus/octoflows/_CODE_TODO.md

 - Currently Not calling multiple containers (only 1)!
     Create a workflow with bigger fan-outs
 - Kill containers without requests for 5 seconds
+- PERFORMANCE: Client code too slow to invoke remote building the dag is slow?

 - Rename `FlaskExecutor` to `WebServerExecutor`
 - Improve user interface (user should instantiate a `LocalExecutor.Configure() -> LocalExecutorConfiguration` and when calls compute, pass the LocalExecutorConfiguration which is used to instantiate then)